MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 In the example above, the path markup syntax specifies a start point using the move command (`M`), a series of straight lines using the line command (`L`), and closes the path with the close command (`Z`).

-> [!NOTE]
-> In path markup syntax, spaces are not required before or after commands.
+In path markup syntax, spaces are not required before or after commands.
 In addition, two numbers don't have to be separated by a comma or white space, but this can only be achieved when the string is unambiguous.

+> [!TIP]
+> Path markup language uses a syntax that's compatible with Scalable Vector Graphics (SVG) image path definitions, and so it can be useful for porting graphics from SVG format.

 ## Move command